 - Pour in wine and cook, stirring, until it has all been absorbed, about 2 minutes.

-- Add a ladleful of hot corn stock to the rice mixture and cook, stirring constantly, until rice has absorbed all of the stock.
-Continue cooking, adding ladlefuls of stock whenever rice mixture looks dry and stirring continuously.
-When half the stock has been added, stir in corn.
-Continue cooking until all of the stock is incorporated, corn is tender and rice is creamy and tender, about 30 to 40 minutes total.
+- Add a ladle full of hot corn stock to the rice mixture and cook, stirring constantly, until rice has absorbed all of the stock.
+Continue cooking, adding ladle fulls of stock whenever rice mixture looks dry and stirring continuously.
+When half the stock has been added, stir in corn and summer squash.
+Continue cooking until all of the stock is incorporated, corn & squash are tender and rice is creamy.
+(About 30 to 40 minutes total)